 - ensure the ad copy is highly relevant to the keyword used; optimizing your ads and restructuring your account so you have an increased number of ad groups with a smaller number of similar keywords in each ad group will improve this

-- ensure your ads more compelling and attention-grabbing; by doing this you’ll stand a higher chance of increased click-through rate (CTR), and the higher your CTR the better your Quality Score will be
+- ensure your ads are more compelling and attention-grabbing; by doing this you’ll stand a higher chance of increased click-through rate (CTR), and the higher your CTR the better your Quality Score will be

 If you channel your effort into improving the Quality Scores across your Google Ads account you will potentially be able to still achieve a high Ad Rank, even if you bid less on your keywords.

 You can check the Quality Score of any keyword in your account.
 Click on the Keywords tab and then hover over the speech bubble beside each keyword.

-5. Having poor-quality ads
+5. Having Poor-Quality Ads

 Hence, you pay a lesser cost per click.
-This can easily be overlooked by most advertisers but this Google ads mistakes can costly.
+This can easily be overlooked by most advertisers but these Google ads mistakes can be costly.
 Use the strategies below to improve your ad clicks:

 - Optimize your ad content to become more relevant to search queries

-- Use title casing – i.e. the first letter of each word in the ad should capitalized
+- Use title casing – i.e. the first letter of each word in the ad should be capitalized

 - Blow your trumpet; mention any relevant awards or endorsements you have received.